-I have thought about this question all morning as a I lay here half awake on a couch in Los Angeles.
+I have been thinking about this question all morning as a I lay here in the half-awake-traveling-musician's-state-of-mind on a couch in Los Angeles.
 I have a show tonight in Hollywood at the American Legion Post 43.
-It was set up by my dear friend Dan Roberts.
-Dan and I have gotten to be good friends ever since we kick-started the Green Bay, WI Chapter of Guitars for Vets.
-Since then in the last 10 months he has moved to LA and started the Chapter in LA.
+The show was booked and created by my dear friend and Iraq veteran Dan Roberts.
+Dan and I have gotten to be good friends ever since we helped to kick-start the Green Bay, WI Chapter of Guitars for Vets.
+Recently, he moved to LA and started the G4V Chapter in LA.
 Heʼs about to graduate his second class of Guitars for Vets students.
 Dan is in his early 30ʻs and was injured himself in Iraq after he stepped on a land mine.
-He went through the G4V program in Zablocki VA.
+He went through the G4V program in Zablocki VA in Milwaukee.
 I am so proud of this organization and being a spokesperson for G4V fulfills part of my dream for my own career.
 I truly am a believer in the healing power of music.
 I have been a believer in this long before I ever got involved with Guitars for Vets.

 The organizationʼs motto is, “Putting the healing power of music into the hands of our nationʼs heroes.”
 It sounds poetic, but in reality, it is a very simple explanation of what we do.
 We teach guitar lessons to injured veterans.
 We pair volunteer teachers with traumatized veterans in a safe environment and then after 6 weeks we give them a donated guitar.
 That guitar is their tool for their own personal healing journey.
 I have had about 5 young vets tell me that this program has saved their life.
 They have told me that they know for sure, that the connections and experiences they had working with G4V people stopped them from committing suicide.
 Before working with guitars for vets, I have only had one person tell me that.
 She told me she sat up all night and reminded herself that there are good people in this world and that listening to my music kept her alive one night.
 I have no idea how these things happen.
 I am humbled and honored by this.
 But I also believe that I am only a conduit for the music, and that part of my reason for being here on earth, is to bring that healing energy through from a higher source.
 That doesnʼt make me holy, or better than anyone else, or even special, because every person has the capability to do this.
 I believe when you engage with the creative force in whatever capacity works for you and you just forget about your ego-self, and let the creativity work through you, that you canʼt help but to heal your self and other people will be affected by your openness and work.

 I protested the war when it started because it seemed so pre-emptive, and not really like the correct solution to 911.
 It just didn't make sense to me.
-I was involved in a few protests, and then I realized after awhile during the Bush administration that we werenʼt going to stop the war, because they had already started it again.
-It made me cry the night George Bush announced our countryʼs plans because I sort of felt like we would never get out of it, and now it has been ten years and we are still in it.
+After a few protests during the Bush administration, I realized that we werenʼt going to stop the war, because they had already started it again.
+It made me cry the night George Bush announced our countryʼs plans because I felt like we would never get out of it, and now it has been over ten years and we are still in it.

-I thought,....protesting the war isnʼt helping.
+Back then, I thought,...."protesting the war isnʼt helping.
 Maybe I can at least help people who have been at the front lines with what I do well.
-I can play and teach music.
-I can help them find a mode of expression for their personal story.
+I can play and teach music."
+Guitars for Vets helped me to find a mode of expression for their personal story.
 The vets I know are some of the most honest and idealistic people in my life.
 They are people who have stories to tell that people need to hear.
 I am interested in working with people who have conviction and clearly stand up for what they believe in.
 I respect that.

 After I came home to visit from Nashville, I ran into Dan and Pat (co-founders of G4V) at a G4V fund raiser at Linnemanʼs Pub in Milwaukee.
 I was so moved by their speech that I almost wanted to cry.
-Then it dawned on me that these must be the guys I had been in correspondence with back in Nashville about playing fundraising shows.
-I introduced myself that night and ever since then I have been working with Guitars for Vets.
+Then it dawned on me they had already been in correspondence with me back in Nashville about playing fundraising shows.
+I introduced myself that night in person and ever since then I have been working with Guitars for Vets.

 I started out as a beginner teacher and then I moved onto teaching and assisting with group lessons every week at the DOM123 in the VA hospital.
 One day at class, one of the participants asked me to play some of my own songs.
 He kept saying, “I could never write a song.
 Thatʼs great.I wish I could do that.”
 And I kept laughing and saying, “Yes you can.
 Anytime you want to just ask me and weʼll write one together.”
 A few weeks later, Al Harrison and I started writing “Dusty Old Road.”
 He had a chord progression idea and I made up a little melody.
 I said, while strumming the guitars with him at the DOM's activity room round table, “you know what I see?...I see a man walking down a dusty old road around sunset all by himself out in the country just thinking about his life....on a dirt road in the fall...”
 Alʼs eyes lit up, and he said, ”Thatʼs what I see...how did you do that?”
 “I donʼt know," I said, "itʼs just that sometimes the music tells you what the story is.”
 So we collected ideas and stories from his and his wife's experiences serving in the military and I wrote them all down.
 Then we put the song together over the next few weeks in person and over email.

-I never thought much about things like this when were writing the song in the VA together.
-The thing is, songs are supposed to tell stories and tell the truth.
+I never thought about what would happen with the song when were writing the song in the VA together.
+Songs are supposed to tell stories and tell the truth.
 Songs are supposed to be representative of the collective memory of people or a personʼs human experience.
 I am honored to write with the veterans in our program.
 It is an extremely personal task to open up about your deepest feelings and share that with your co-writer.
 Then allowing it to be shared with the world is another level of letting go and trust.
 I am interested in writing songs that move people on a deeper level.
 Getting an opportunity to write with the veterans in Guitars for Vets is a huge gift to me.
 I love to see people proud of what they helped to create.
 If I can lend the voice to that, then I am using my gifts for a worthy purpose.

 Copyright © Miss Meaghan Owens